MateuszKapusta/ApplicationForRunners/README.md

 # ApplicationForRunners

-Server and client application for runners written in c# using Xamarin.Form and Azure App Service.<br/> Application work on Android, iOS and UWP.
+Server and client application for runners written in c# using Xamarin.Form and Azure App Service.<br/> Application works on Android, iOS and UWP.

 On Android application will start but if you dont have key, map will not appear.
 UWP application need key to work. <br />
 Maps initialization https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map